AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/additionalResources/studentPresentations.md

 - [ ] *What is Context in React?
 Describe and Demonstrate.*
 - [ ] *Pair programming is valuable.
 Teach the class why working together is better than going alone.*
+- [ ] *Why is the switch keyword used in React Router v4?
+Demonstrate and Describe.*

 ## Class 10